Discord Support

 Why teams choose Converge

-• $49/month flat rate for up to 15 agents
+• $49/month for your whole company (up to 15 agents)

 • Native Discord support